 - 1. Away from sources of heat and with room for adequate air circulation. - 2.
-Within easy reach for operating and maintenance personnel. - 3.
-Connecting cables to be electrically shielded, i.e. M.I.C.C., steel wire armoured, screened cable or steel conduit. - 4.
-For sensor location see our website.a
+Within easy reach for operating and maintenance personnel. - Connecting cables to be electrically shielded, i.e. M.I.C.C., steel wire armoured, screened cable or steel conduit.
+For sensor location see our website. - 4.
+For sensor location see our website.

-Note: Sensor cables should not be run in the same ducting as power cables.
+NOTE: Sensor cables should not be run in the same ducting as power cables.